-Mr. Carpenter is the Director of Bands at Stebbins High School and is the Mad River Local Schools Music Department Chair.
-He is a graduate of Miami University where he received his Bachelor’s Degree in Music Education and studied with Mr. Gary Speck, Mr. Sam Reynolds, Dr. Brenda Mitchell and Dr. Jack Liles.
+Mr. Carpenter is the Mad River Middle School Director of Bands, he is a graduate of Miami University where he received his Bachelor’s Degree in Music Education and studied with Mr. Gary Speck, Mr. Sam Reynolds, Dr. Brenda Mitchell and Dr. Jack Liles.
 Mr. Carpenter received his Master’s Degree in Music Education from the University of Dayton where he focused on educational research under the leadership of Dr. Linda Hartley.

 Mr. Carpenter started his teaching career in 1998 with the Bryan City School District where he taught instrumental and general music classes and was the assistant director of the Bryan High School Marching Band.
 In 2001, Mr. Carpenter became the Director of Bands at Carlisle High School.
 During his time at Carlisle, the band program received numerous Superior Ratings in marching band and concert band.
 In 2003, Mr. Carpenter received the Warren County Project Excellence Award for outstanding teaching.
 In 2006, the Carlisle Marching Band was a Semi-Finalist at the BOA Grand National Championships and placed 3rd in the nation in Class A.